 Play Video »

-ELP-Law students will enroll in the online MSL Health Law and Policy Track with curriculum that is market-driven and developed by Wake Forest School of Law faculty in collaboration with industry leaders in health law and policy.
+ELP-Law students will enroll in the online MSL Health Law and Policy Track with curriculum that is market-driven and developed by Wake Forest University School of Law faculty in collaboration with industry leaders in health law and policy.
 The Wake Forest MMS in PA studies degree is grounded in student-centered learning theory, including the signature inquiry-based learning model.
 ELP-Law students must be in good academic standing with the MSL program in order to matriculate into the PA school.
 ELP-Law students may receive a total of 6 transfer credits of MMS coursework towards the MSL.

 Candidates must apply and be accepted to both the MSL and MMS programs in advance of beginning the sequential degree.
-Interested candidates should complete the Centralized Application Service for Physician Assistants (CASPA) application and indicate their interest for Emerging Leaders Program — Law on the Wake Forest School of Medicine supplemental portion of the application.
+Interested candidates should complete the Centralized Application Service for Physician Assistants (CASPA) application and indicate their interest for Emerging Leaders Program — Law on the Wake Forest University School of Medicine supplemental portion of the application.
 Those who have expressed interest and have also met the admission criteria for the PA Program will be invited to interview for the Emerging Leaders Program and complete the MSL Program application process.

-Partnership between Wake Forest School of Law and School of Medicine provides physician assistants (PAs) competitive edge.
+Partnership between Wake Forest University School of Law and School of Medicine provides physician assistants (PAs) competitive edge.

-Wake Forest School of Medicine Physician Assistants (PA) Studies alumni may apply for an alumni discount of up to 20%.
+Wake Forest University School of Medicine Physician Assistants (PA) Studies alumni may apply for an alumni discount of up to 20%.